cmcskimming/light/docs/api/index.md

 # API Documentation

-This part of the documentation is for light's user-facing APIs.
+This part of the documentation is for all of the properties and functions you're able to access inside of light's API.
+It also teaches you more about Datatypes and ways you could use them efficiently.

-## Tags Reference
+## Tags

 ### <!-- client -->

-This can be called on the client: `#!luau require(ReplicatedStorage.light).client`
+API can be accessed on the client:
+<br><small>`#!luau require(ReplicatedStorage.light).client`</small>

 ### <!-- server -->

-This can be called on the server: `#!luau require(ReplicatedStorage.light).server`
+API can be accessed on the server:
+<br><small>`#!luau require(ReplicatedStorage.light).server`</small>

 ### <!-- shared -->

-This can be called in a shared context: `#!luau require(ReplicatedStorage.light).shared`
+API can be accessed in a shared context:
+<br><small>`#!luau require(ReplicatedStorage.light).shared`</small>

 ### <!-- sync -->

-This call can run without yielding the current thread.
+Function can run without yielding the current thread

 ### <!-- async -->

-This call can yield the current thread.
+Function can yield the current thread

 ### <!-- errors -->

-This call can error under specific circumstances.
-This tag does not include errors from issues like passing in the wrong type.
+Function can error under specific circumstances.(1) {.annotate}

+1. This tag does not include errors from user mistakes, like trying to write a `string` into a `u8` Datatype, or calling an API with the wrong parameters.

 ### <!-- experimental -->